Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Notes/F4_Github/Github_Notes.md

 ** Github Basic Notes **

-Git is an open source version control sytem used to keep track of changes in repositories, bugs in code and rollbacks of repositories to previous versions.
+Git is an open source version control system used to keep track of changes in repositories, bugs in code and rollbacks of repositories to previous versions.

 ## GitHub Basics: